syncfusion-content/xamarin-docs/Xamarin/SfEffectsView/Getting-Started.md

 N> To know more about obtaining our components, refer to these links for [Mac](https://help.syncfusion.com/xamarin/introduction/download-and-installation/mac/) and [Windows](https://help.syncfusion.com/xamarin/introduction/download-and-installation/windows/).

 I> Starting with v16.2.0.x, if you reference Syncfusion assemblies from the trial setup or from the NuGet feed, you also have to include a license key in your projects.
 Please refer to [Syncfusion license key](https://help.syncfusion.com/common/essential-studio/licensing/license-key/) to know about registering Syncfusion license key in your Xamarin application to use our components.

 ## Launching an application on each platform with SfEffectsView

-To use the effects view inside an application, each platform application requires some additional configurations.
+To use the SfEffectsView inside an application, each platform application requires some additional configurations.
 The configurations vary from platform to platform and are discussed in the following sections:

-N> If you are adding the references from toolbox, below steps are not needed.
+N> If you are adding the references from toolbox, the following steps are not needed.

 ### iOS

-To launch the effects view in iOS, call the `SfEffectsViewRenderer.Init()` method in the FinishedLaunching overridden method of the AppDelegate class after the Xamarin.Forms framework has been initialized and before the `LoadApplication` method is called as demonstrated in the following code sample.
+To launch the SfEffectsView in iOS, call the `SfEffectsViewRenderer.Init()` method in the FinishedLaunching overridden method of the AppDelegate class after the Xamarin.Forms framework has been initialized and before the `LoadApplication` method is called as demonstrated in the following code sample.

 {% highlight C# %}